 Step 11: In the Set up Eduphoria section, copy the Login URL and paste it somewhere handy (like Notepad), or leave this page open.
 You will need it when you are configuring Eduphoria in the steps below.

-Step 2: Click on Directory Services.
+Step 2: Click on Directory Services & Student Sign-On.

 Step 3: Select the SAML tab.

-DO NOT check the box to Enable SAML2 until everything has been configured and you are ready to test.
+Note: Do not check the box to Enable SAML2 until everything has been configured and you are ready to test.
 Clicking this box will require a login through SAML, and regular SchoolObjects logins will no longer work.

 Step 4: Paste the Login URL from Azure into BOTH the SAML2 Single Sign in URI and SAML2 Single Sign out URI boxes.
 These two boxes should be identical.